erdoukki/lede-insomnia/README.md

 [//]: #@corifeus-header:end

-LEDE Latest Stable build with latest NodeJs, LUCI dark matter, eduperez/mwlwifi_LEDE's WIFI driver, Redis 4, MariaDB
+LEDE Latest Stable build with latest NodeJs, eduperez/mwlwifi_LEDE's WIFI driver, Redis 4, MariaDB

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM and D-Link DIR860l B1 is already built, but based on the READMEs, you can built a new one easy.